Cedric Brudenell-Bruce, 7th Marquess of Ailesbury: Career

 Further family research led to the publication of Cedric's fifth book, The Life and Loyalties of Thomas Bruce: A Biography of Thomas, Earl of Ailesbury and Elgin, Gentlemen of the Bed-chamber to King Charles II and to King James II, 1656–1741.
 For more information about this ancestor, see Thomas Bruce, 2nd Earl of Ailesbury.

 Cedric's sixth book, The History of Savernake Forest, was an updated version of his previous book about the Forest.
 The Wardens focused more on the individuals in charge of the forest, while The History focused more on the transformation of the forest itself over the past 1,000 years, as its boundaries were constantly expanded and contracted, and as its trees became denser, and as the deer were moved from one park to another.
 (See the History section of Royal Forests for more details.)
 Additionally, while The Wardens ended in Edwardian times, The History touched upon the events of the 20th century leading up to the transition from family control to government control.
 In modern times, the costs of maintaining the forest became prohibitive, and the family leased out the forest to the Forestry Commission for 999 years.

 Cedric moved out of England in the late 1960s, to avoid taxes.
 He spent the rest of his life outside England.
 The title of his last book Setting My Watch by the Sundial was a reference to Thomas Bruce, which is explained at the beginning of that book.
 All of the above information regarding Ailesbury's books is taken from Setting My Watch by the Sundial, which mentioned all of his books by name.

 Marriages

 Lord Ailesbury was married three times.

 His first wife was Joan Houlton Salter, daughter of Stephen Salter (architect), on 5 July 1924; she died on 24 July 1937 by jumping from a seventh floor window of the Savoy Hotel.
 Their children were Michael Brudenell-Bruce, 8th Marquess of Ailesbury (1926–2024) and Lord Chandos Gerald Piers Brudenell-Bruce (1929–1980).

 His second wife was Joyce Quennell (1917-2000), daughter of Charles Warwick-Evans and former wife of Peter Courtney Quennell, on 11 March 1944.
 The couple were divorced in 1948.

 His third wife was Jean Frances Margaret Wilson, daughter of John Addison Wilson, on 20 February 1950.
-The couple had one child, Lord Charles Adam Brudenell-Bruce, in 1951.
-She died in 1999.
+The couple had one child, Lord Charles Adam Brudenell-Bruce (1951–).
+Jean died in 1999.